ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 ## Updating the UrBackup software

 Usually, it shouldn't be a problem that the dependencies the UrBackup software has on Debian get updated.
-Still, the issue is perfectly possible and this circumstance would force you to upgrade the UrBackup software, although only if there's such update UrBackup available.
+Still, the issue is perfectly possible and this circumstance would force you to upgrade the UrBackup software, although only if there's such update available.

 On the other hand, those dependencies may limit when you can update your UrBackup software.
 This means that, although you could have available a new upgrade for the UrBackup server or client, they might require a newer version of their dependencies that is not available in your current Debian major release.
 Of course, you could fully upgrade your Debian to a new major version, i.e., going from Debian 11.y to Debian 12.y, and that would be it, but sometimes you can't even do this for some odd reason.